Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Torpedoed - 1942:

 Captain Even A. Bruun-Evensen.
-Tamesis was on a voyage from Angola to New York with a cargo of copper and tin in the summer of 1942 (according to Page 3 above, she had left Lobito on June 10), and was off Diamond Shoal when a powerful explosion occurred, blowing a large hole in Hold No. 4.
+Tamesis was on a voyage from Angola to New York with a cargo of copper and tin in the summer of 1942 (according to Page 3, she had left Lobito on June 10), and was off Diamond Shoal when a powerful explosion occurred, blowing a large hole in Hold No. 4.
 All on board went in the lifeboats, but the next morning the captain and 10 men went back on board and managed to take the ship to the Hatteras inlet where she was beached.
-It was at first assumed that the explosion was caused by a mine, but she had, in fact, been torpedoed by U-701 (Degen) that day, June 26.
-Rohwer gives the position 34 59N 75 41W.
-Tamesis was later taken in tow to New York, repaired and put back into service.
+It was at first assumed that the explosion was caused by a mine but she had, in fact, been torpedoed by U-701 (Degen) that day, June 26.
+J. Rohwer gives the position 34 59N 75 41W.

 This picture was received from Bill Webright, whose father, John E. Webright, was stationed with the United States Coast Guard at Hatteras Inlet Station, North Carolina (read his Guestbook message).